 First up: you can glide through those frosted Qantas First Lounge doors if you hold Emerald status with any oneworld partner airline (such as Qantas Platinum, Cathay Pacific Marco Polo Diamond and British Airways Executive Club Gold) and are flying with Qantas or a oneworld airline.

-Top tip: eight Jetstar flights shuttle between the Sydney and Melbourne international terminals, meaning that Qantas Platinums can also enjoy the Qantas First Lounge without flying overseas – click here for the details
+Top tip: several Jetstar flights shuttle between the Sydney and Melbourne international terminals, meaning that Qantas Platinums can also enjoy the Qantas First Lounge without flying overseas – click here for the details

 1. Get to the airport as early as possible